Qiugu-He/Uber-App/README.md

 # Taxi Pickup App

-This is an Android/Java version taxi app provide pickup services for customer based on their location.
+This is an Android/Java version taxi app that provides pickup services for customer based on their location.

 # How this app works: